ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

 export OUTPUT_FOLDER="/Users/xyz/envizi-integration-hub-app/output"
 ```

-6. Run the below commands to start the app
+6. Run the below commands to goto python api folder.

     Note: Don't forget to replace the `/Users/xyz/envizi-integration-hub-app` with your folder structure.

     ```
     cd /Users/xyz/envizi-integration-hub-app/api
+    ```

+7. Run the below commands to start the app

+```
 python src/main.py
 ```

-7. Verify the app is working by opening the url in your browser http://localhost:3001/welcome .
+8. Verify the app is working by opening the url in your browser http://localhost:3001/welcome .

     It should display the text `Welcome to the Envizi Integration Hub`

     **Note:** If you are running this in VM, then instead of `localhost` you need to give the `IP-Address` of your vm.

 ## 3. Starting Frontend app (React.js-based)